DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Well, the [remote_ip](https://caddyserver.com/docs/caddyfile/matchers#remote-ip)
 matcher comes to play, which enables you to filter requests by their IP.<br>

-* *note:* if your router uses hairpin/NATreflection to get around [the issue](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2#editing-hosts-file) of accessing locally hosted stuff from LAN side by the hostname, then this will block LAN side too.
+* *Note:* If your router uses hairpin/NATreflection to get around [the issue](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/caddy_v2#editing-hosts-file) of accessing locally hosted stuff from LAN side by the hostname, then this will block LAN side too.
 As remote_ip will be your public ip.
-  Local DNS server is needed, with records sending traffic to docker host instead of hairpin/NATreflection
+  Local DNS server is needed, with records sending traffic to docker host instead of hairpin/NATreflection.

-* *note:* a shortuc `private_ranges` can be used, instead of specific range
+* *Note:* A shortcut `private_ranges` can be used, instead of specific range.

 Named matchers are defined by `@` and can be named whatever you like.